Meet the four

 What about the children's socialising?

 The most common question, and the easiest one.
 Both boys have more friends than they ever did at school.
-There is a substantial worldschooling community in Hội An — twenty or so families at any time, from all over — plus the local boys they play football with, plus their friends back home over video call.
+There is a substantial worldschooling community in Hội An — hundreds of families at any time, from all over — plus the local boys they play with, plus their friends back home over video call.
 They are, if anything, over-socialised.

 Don't you miss home?

 Yes, often.
-We miss particular people, particular pubs, the smell of Sunday roast in our kitchen, the quiet of a London Sunday morning.
-We miss our parents.
+We miss particular people, particular places, flapjacks (specifically for J), the quiet of a Sunday morning.
 But "home" has turned out to be a less geographical thing than we thought it was.
-It is, mostly, the other three of us.
+It is, mostly, the four of us.
+Except if one of us is gassy.

 Will you ever come back?

-Honestly — we don't know.
+Probably, but again — we don't know.
 The plan is no plan.
-We have a flat in storage and a cat at my mother's.
+We have some stuff in storage and other stuff at a friend's.
 We will probably go back to visit.
 Whether we settle there again, or somewhere else, or just keep going for as long as the boys will let us — we genuinely have no idea.
 Which, fourteen months in, feels right.

 Stay in touch?